go-aah/docs/app-config.md

 active = "dev"
 ```

-## include - This is for example purpose, you can use `include` at levels
+## include - This is for example purpose, you can use `include` at any levels
-Including all the environment profile overrides from `env` directory within config.
+Including all the environment profile overrides from `env` directory within `config` directory.
 ```bash
 include "./env/*.conf"
 ```